nrummel/thiqueThoughts/content/Climbing Grades.md

 The current relationship many climbers have with quantifying difficulty is problematic in my opinion.
 Many assert that grades are useless.
 This is a naive and displays a lack of intellectual engagement.
 Grades are useful.
 Sport necessitates comparison.
 It allows one to compare between themselves and others, and to compare between their current and past self.
 That said, grades also are limited, and a single number cannot encapsulate all the complexity of a climb.
 So let's try to better understand grades and how we can them gain useful information.
 # What is a Grade?

 Let's try to better understand grades, by thinking about them as a scientist would.
 What is a grade?
-I like to think of a grade like a measurement.
+I like to think of a grade like a measurement or a function.
 Doing a climb is an experience, and at the end of the experience (upon completion of a climb) the climber can reflect and label what they just did.
 This is analogous to a scientist using an instrument to measure some physical phenomena.
 The underlying system has some features, the instrument takes those feature and produces a numeric output.
 We can use math to describe this.
 The instrument can be thought of as a function and the physical features are inputs.
 The measurement is numeric value is evaluating the function at these particular inputs.
 In the real world, measurements have error.
 This can come from a variety of sources.
 A simple example is that of precision.
 If the ruler only has marks for millimeters, then it is impossible to measure more accurately that up to millimeters.
 Thus we have uncertainty of $\approx \frac{1}{2}$mm on each measurement.
 We can account for this by saying that the measurement has some random error.

 >[!question]
 >You are probably thinking: "This is all nice and good, but I thought we were talking about grades?"

 I know we are getting there I promise.
 Let's root ourself in what we came here to think about.
 For now I think it is worth thinking about the function  $f$ that represents the process of experiencing a climb to have multiple inputs.
+## What Contributes to a Grade
 For example, climbers will often reference elements like, physical strength, flexibility, morphology, and technique.
 All could come into play on a climb, and depending on an individual's propensities, one climb may feel easier or harder.
 That said, after becoming proficient in the aspects of climbing, many believe that a climb that derives its difficulty from demanding that a climber use, with precision, very subtle features with their feet, can be "the same grade" as a climb that derives its difficulty from demanding that a climber be able to move their body towards the end of a climb using only their hands.

 Another complicating factor to grades is that of conditions.
 Physically, holds may be more easy to use depending on the temperature and humidity due to changes in how skin, rubber deform as well as how the friction between surfaces changes.
 Also, wind can help keep skin and rock dry.
 This leads us to believe that climbers can experience climbs' difficulty not only due to individual ability and morphology, but also because of environmental factors.